 Today I learned, it matters where your fonts are hosted.

-To be more specific, it matter where your fonts are hosted in relation to the CSS file that is calling them (at least in the case of @font-face method anyway).
+To be more specific, it matters where your fonts are hosted in relation to the CSS file that is calling them (at least in the case of @font-face method anyway).

 It turns out that some browsers out there (I’m looking at you Firefox and IE) don’t like it when you hard link to a font file, especially when the CSS file and the font are stored on different servers.